 If you’ve ever wondered “at what temperature do mosquitoes die?”, you’re not alone.
 As temperatures shift throughout the year, mosquito activity rises and falls—but they don’t simply vanish overnight.
-Understanding how temperature affects mosquitoes can help you better protect your yard and plan effective prevention strategies.
+Understanding how temperature affects mosquitoes can help you better protect your yard and plan effective prevention strategies, especially when paired with professional mosquito control services.

 How Temperature Affects Mosquitoes